digitalspring/whitepaper/whitepaper.md

 anymore.".
-Since this is critical only in some cases^[Consider Alice who defriends Bob on Facebook or wants to hide her future status updates from him because they have been out of touch for a long time but Alice doesn't want Bob to be notified because this would be a rather harsh statement.
+Since this is critical only in some cases^[Consider Alice who defriends Bob on Facebook or wants to hide her future status updates from him because they have been out of touch for a long time but Alice doesn't want Bob to be notified of this.
 In contrast to this, on the IRC, it is common for a user to be notified when he gets kicked.], an upper layer or an application using the multicast framework might still decide to implement notifying the removed member.

 Obviously, the solution presented here will lead to problems if many recipients are removed at once.
 Not only might the corresponding message